catastophe/Radiant-Controller/README.md

 of pipes running throughout the floor.
 All it needs is a signal to activate at this time.
 Currently all zones receive heat at the same time and individual zone control isn't possible till motorized valve controls are added.
 Individual control is a longer term goal.
-For boiler and pump activation;  The unit has a 24 volt AC signal that needs to be shorted between two terminals.
+For boiler and pump activation;  The unit has a 15 volt DC signal that needs to be shorted between two terminals.
 This would normally be connected to some type of bimetal thermometer or relay controller at a remote location.

 AM2302 Sensors